 In meeting the requirements of the medical industries, we offer servo drives designed to help machines meet the IEC (or UL) 60601-1 medical equipment standard.
 This covers things such as short circuit protection, electrical isolation, fire safety.

 For electrical noise reduction for medical imaging and MRI devices, we even manufacture servo drives designed to help machines meet FCC Class B conducted and emission standards.
 Although we offer standard digital servo drives as well that meet these standards on their own.

 Meeting the Needs of the Medical Industry

-Our servo drives come specially outfitted for application specific tasks.
-For example, our servo drives are used with emitter/detector pairs for X-ray and gamma ray imaging.
+Our servo drives come specially outfitted for many application-specific tasks.
+For example, our servo drives are easily used with emitter/detector pairs for X-ray and gamma ray imaging.

 Basically, an emitter is mounted to one arm and a detector is mounted to another.
 Both arms share a common X axis and the machine operates by positioning the emitter on one side of the patient and the detector on the other.

 The arms can follow an arbitrary path in space with an accuracy of 1 mm during motion.
 The motion path of one arm can actively follow the other using reverse kinematic calculations on-the-fly to maintain parallelism and geometric tolerances.

 Medical imaging has its own special requirements for dynamic gyroscopic motion and other operational capacities.
 The device’s motion systems must minimize electrical noise so as to not interfere with the application at hand.